VKrishna04/My-Java-Life/Java - College/Semester 4/README.md

 - If the position is beyond the list's length, it indicates an invalid position, and an error message is printed.
 - Once the correct node is found, the new node's next pointer is set to the current node's next, and the current node's next pointer is set to the new node, effectively inserting it at the desired position.

-4. [Insert Element from Switch Case with built-in Functions](InsertSwitchLL.java)Apply Switch case and create a java program for all types of insert operations on single linked list with built-in functions
+4. #### [Insert Node from Switch Case with built-in Functions](InsertSwitchLL.java) Apply Switch case and create a java program for all types of insert operations on single linked list with built-in functions
 - **Explanation:**
 - The insert method takes the data and position as arguments.
 - It uses a switch statement to handle different insertion scenarios: